Tnozone/holbertonschool-validation/module2_task1/README.md

 * golangci-lint

 ## Lifecycle
+* lint: Should be implemented and should fail when the linter catches and error.
 * build: Compile the source code of the application to a binary named awesome-api.
 * run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log.
 * stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.